Youssefares/blog/src/pages/how-liverpools-back-five-won-the-premier-league/index.md

 1. Man City had scored 6 goals more than Liverpool'd managed but conceded 14 more.
 2. Liverpool had conceded SIXTEEN goals less than they had, just 2 seasons before.

 The competition was all but over.
+If city had any chance of recovering from their shaky start, Liverpool's defence had to be a lot worse.

 ## Flying fullbacks
 Kevin De Bruyne leads the league in [Assists/90](https://www.dailymail.co.uk/sport/football/article-8505971/Its-Kevin-Bruyne-vs-Thierry-Henry-emerge-time-assist-king.html).
 He also leads the league in [xA](https://www.youtube.com/watch?v=H4kNa1cUvZM)/90, Goals+Assists/90  & Key Passes and is second in Goal Creating Actions/90 only to teammate Riyad Mahrez.
-It's only logical oppositions will look to shut down the Belgian and Man City's gradual dependence on his creativity will ultimately hurt them.
+It's only logical oppositions will look to shut down the Belgian and that Man City's gradual dependence on his creativity will ultimately hurt them.
+Easier said than done, though.
+Man City's gap to Liverpool can't, in any way, be accredited to a lack of creativity.

-Liverpool had a difference source of creativity this season and two fullbacks who've edged their Man City counterparts by miles in terms of passing the ball.
+Liverpool, though, have bettered their rivals in playmaking diversity.
+They had a difference source of creativity this season and two fullbacks who've edged their Man City counterparts by miles in terms of passing the ball.

 ![Liverpool fullbacks](./Fullbacks final tight.png)

 TAA's passing output alone's been surpassing the sum of both of Man City's fullbacks.
 Meanwhile, Andrew Robertson's been himself an unsung playmaker, having just registered his 20th assist over 2 seasons against Brighton.

 It's no surprise that Atletico Madrid posed a very strong challenge to liverpool in the champions league.
-Atletico madrid two banks of four could on their day nullify any pair of wingbacks or fullbacks, but while on the subject, liverpool fans have been very vocal about Adrian's contributions to their early exit.
+Atletico madrid'stwo banks of four could on their day nullify any pair of wingbacks or fullbacks, but while on the subject, liverpool fans have been very vocal about Adrian's contributions to their early exit.
 Are they right?

 ## The last wall standing that is Alisson Becker
 Even if somehow you're able to get a good shot on target against liverpool (and [a look at the numbers](https://twitter.com/rogue_wee/status/1224662330820169728) say that's very difficult), You're still tasked with beating a very devastating Alisson Becker.